Tirzepatide for Weight Loss

 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, 15 mg weekly injection

-In the SURMOUNT-1 trial, participants on tirzepatide 15 mg lost an average of 22.5% of their body weight over 72 weeks.
-At the 10 mg dose, average weight loss was 21.4%.
-Over a third (36%) on the highest dose lost 25% or more of their body weight, and 63% lost 20% or more.
+In the main weight loss trial, people on tirzepatide 15 mg lost an average of 22.5% of their body weight over 72 weeks (about 17 months).
+At 10 mg, the average was 21.4%.
+Over a third of people on the highest dose lost 25% or more.
+For a 200-pound person, 22.5% is roughly 45 pounds.

 Side Effects